altocodenl/tagaway/readme.md

          - When mismatching passwords are entered.
 Red snackbar of "Repeated password does not match." on clicking "create account".
          - When account is created.
 Green snackbar "Your account has been created."

-- Upload
-   - Suggest new tag on autocomplete upload

 - Geotagging
    - when enabling, refresh every n seconds until tags stabilize